-Watch for changes in the patient’s body language or voice that signal fear or incomprehension, and adjust your explanation accordingly.
+Watch for changes in the patient’s body language or voice that signal fear or incomprehension.
+Adjust your explanation accordingly.

-Give your rationale for tests, treatment or medication to encourage a patient’s sense of collaboration.
+Give your reasons for tests, treatment, or medicine to encourage a patient’s sense of working together.

 Use patient education materials to reinforce your message.